 - Flowchart - Investigating a prima facie case of research misconduct [DOCX 15KB]

 Additional resources, including case study articles, role playing exercises and guidelines can be found on the USA Office of Research Integrity website under menu tab: RCR Resources -

 Information outlining the length of time you are required to retain different documents.

 Feedback and Complaints

-If you wish to provide general feedback on any aspect of Research Integrity at La Trobe University, you can either:
+If you wish to provide general feedback on any aspect of research Integrity at La Trobe University, you can -

-If you wish to make a complaint about the conduct of a research project by La Trobe University or about a researcher, please either:
+If you wish to make a complaint about the conduct of a research project of La Trobe University or about a researcher, please either: